-Angela has taught a range of ages and stages: toddlers, primary, secondary, further education, novice adults, student teachers and practising teachers.
-She has worked with young talented dancers at London Contemporary Dance School, Northern Ballet Theatre, The Royal Ballet School, and Trinity Laban as part of her work ‘Investigating Talented Dancers' and 'Investigating Widening Participation in Dance.'
+Angela has taught a range of ages and stages from toddlers to older novice adults.
+She has developed both inclusive and elite dance practice.
+She has worked with young talented dancers at The Place, Northern Ballet, The Royal Ballet School, and Trinity Laban as part of her work ‘Investigating Talented Dancers' and 'Investigating Widening Participation in Dance.'
 She has led research into social and artistic outcomes of using creative dance for falls prevention as 'Dance to Health'.
 She is now leading research with early years and dance artists with South East Dance as 'Little Big Dance'.

 Angela is also Editor in Chief for the international, social citation indexed journal Research in Dance Education.